Forehead Botox Units

 Other Factors

-Additional factors that may influence how much Botox for horizontal forehead lines is appropriate include sex, metabolism, and cosmetic goals.
+Additional factors that may influence how much Botox is appropriate for horizontal forehead lines include sex, metabolism, and cosmetic goals.
 Men may require more units than women to achieve desirable results.
 A person’s metabolism can also impact the number of units they require.
 Generally, the faster the metabolism, the more Botox units are necessary.
 Finally, patients who want an ultra-smooth look may want more units than someone who wants to maintain full facial movement.

 Table - Return on Investment (ROI)